Vincent Leonard

 Vincent Martin Leonard (December 11, 1908 – August 28, 1994) was an American prelate of the Catholic Church.
 He served as bishop of the Diocese of Pittsburgh in Pennsylvania from 1969 to 1983.

 Biography

 Early life

 Vincent Leonard was born on December 11, 1908, in Pittsburgh, Pennsylvania, one of nine children of Francis and Catherine (née Dolan) Leonard.
 His father worked in the steel mills.
 He was raised in the Hill District neighborhood of Pittsburgh, and received his early education at the parochial school of St. Brigid Parish.
-After graduating from Duquesne University Preparatory School, he studied at Duquesne University in Pittsburgh and then at St. Vincent Seminary in Latrobe.
+After graduating from Duquesne University Preparatory School, he studied at Duquesne University in Pittsburgh and then at St. Vincent Seminary in Latrobe,Pennsylvania.